 History of Topo Pino

-It was Hill who named the property Topo Pino, a place where she brought her vision of culinary education and seasonal ingredients to life.
+It was Hill who gave the property its name.
+Topo Pino — the place where her vision of food, education, and the natural world came together.

 • Students of Janet McKenzie Hill's Summer School of Cookery gathered on the porch at Topo Pino, where culinary tradition and shared learning flourished.